shrikant-kushwah/netflixgpt/README.md

 - BugFix: Sign up user displayName and profile picture update
 - BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
 - Unsubscribed to the onAuthStateChanged callback
+- Add hardcoded values to the constants file
+- Register TMDB API & create an app & get access token
+- Get Data from TMDB now Playing movies list API
+- Custom Hook for Now Playing Movies
+- Create moviesSlice
+- Update Store with movie data
+- Planning for MainContainer  & SecondaryContainer
+- Fetch Data for Trailer Video
+- Update Store with Trailer Video Data
+- Embeded the Youtube video and make it autoplay and mute
+- Tailwind Classes to make MainContainer look awesome

 # Features